 6 and 0 make 6.

 Once they’re comfortable in breaking down a number, subsequently they can learn the pictorial representation of number bond; the three connecting circles, with two “part” and one “whole“.

 At this step, after knowing how to break down a number, they need to know which one is the part and which one is the whole.

 Rule of thumb; the biggest number will be the WHOLE, while the other two smaller numbers are the PART.

 Practice: ask them to draw the number bond based on the different combinations of making-five as above.

-What can you use to visualise a number bond?
+What can you use to visualize a number bond?